viert/tipsahead.com/_posts/2014-05-20-deal-with-nodejs-single-threadness.markdown

 Ok, a few days ago I've found [sails.js][sails] framework.
 It reminded me Rails much more than anything else among web frameworks that I know.
 To tell the truth there are [Grails] besides but I really don't like JVM and even can't explain to myself why.
-My familiar Java-coder says it's ok, I'm just that kind of man :)
+My friend java-coder says it's ok, I'm just that kind of man :)

 So I've found [sails.js][sails] and tried to use it.
 It's really ok, every web programmer one way or another face with JavaScript so I gave node.js a chance.
 One simple synthetic benchmark convinced me it's already kind of cool thing.